sublimino/nodepdx.github.com/proposals/diamond-curing-js-fatigue-with-super-static-rendering_marty-nelson.md

 -----------

 Marty Nelson is the Principal Instructor at Code Fellows Portland and has been hacking on javascript in earnest since node `v0.3.8`.
+Last year he helped startup [Cardsmith](cardsmith.co) launch their MVP realtime app.
 Since 2014, he has also been a contributor to [RactiveJS](https://github.com/ractivejs/ractive), a mustache-based templating library that marries an intuitive API with a fully recursive component architecture.
+He is also an admitted recovering enterprise developer.

 Links
 -----